Ryanair close to placing new $10 billion Boeing order

-PARIS/DUBLIN Irish low-cost airline Ryanair (RYA.I) is in advanced talks to buy at least 100 Boeing 737 MAX jetliners with extra seats in a potential $10 billion (6.13 billion British pound) deal that could be finalised in days or weeks, two people familiar with the matter said.
+PARIS/DUBLIN Irish low-cost airline Ryanair is in advanced talks to buy at least 100 Boeing 737 MAX jetliners with extra seats in a potential $10 billion deal that could be finalised in days or weeks, two people familiar with the matter said.

 The move comes two months after Boeing said it was studying plans to offer more seating in its upcoming 737 MAX by introducing a version with 200 seats, 11 more than the current maximum.